Place a reasonable price on your

 Achieve leverage through buyer

-competition.
 This can be tricky; you are wise to let your business

 broker, as a third party, create a competitive situation with buyers